Coronavirus Cases Reach Record Levels Despite Mask Mandates Across U.S.

 The nine states with regional mask edicts that saw a record number of infections in recent days include Alaska, Idaho, Missouri, Nebraska, New Hampshire, South Dakota, Oklahoma, Tennessee, and Wyoming.

-The remaining four with regional mask mandates that saw increases that did not break any records include Arizona, Florida, Georgia, Mississippi, and South Carolina.
+The remaining five with regional mask mandates that saw increases that did not break any records include Arizona, Florida, Georgia, Mississippi, and South Carolina.

 .